IGP, EGP, and Autonomous System Explained

 What is an EGP protocol?

 An EGP protocol provides connectivity between different autonomous systems.
-Since different autonomous systems belong to different administrative entities, administrators cannot use routing protocols of their choices to connect them.
-They have to use a uniform routing protocol.
+Since different autonomous systems belong to different administrative entities, you cannot use a routing protocol of your choice to connect them.
+You must use a uniform routing protocol.
 A uniform routing protocol that connects different autonomous systems is known as an exterior gateway routing protocol.
+There is only one EGP protocol, and that is BGP.
+It connects all public autonomous systems on the Internet.

 The following image shows an example of IGP and EGP implementation.